NVIDIA/TensorRT-Model-Optimizer/docs/source/guides/4_distillation.rst

   **C.** Module replacement: One can replace a single module within a model with a more efficient one and use distillation on its original outputs to effectively re-integrate it into the whole model.

+  **D.** Minimal modification without catastrophic forgetting: A variant of distillation, called Minifinetuning, allows for training a model on even small datasets without losing the original model's knowledge.

 Student
 ^^^^^^^